-Use the District Provision Tool and any local complex needs tool to identify what help is available and the procedures to take to raise a concern.
-These tools have information on who to contact and which organisations can offer the appropriate support to claimants.
+Use the District Provision Tool and any local complex needs tool to identify what help is available and the procedures for raising a concern.
+These tools include information about who to contact and which organisations can offer the appropriate support to claimants.

-Information in the following guidance also points to the support that can be provided.
-Refer to the Complex needs: other needs and situations.
+See Complex needs: other needs and situations for information about other organisations which can provide additional support to claimants.

-Where an issue of risk is identified it can be discussed with line managers and/or safeguarding leads to determine what support can be given, the action to take and whether to involve the police or the local authority's safeguarding team.
-We do not need the claimant's permission to report a safeguarding concern to either organisation.
+When an issue of risk is identified, it must be discussed with line managers and or advanced customer support leads to determine:

+- what support can be given

+- the action to take, and

+- whether to involve the police or the local authority

+We do not need the claimant's permission to report a safeguarding concern to the police or local authority.

-Refer to the Complex needs: consent and disclosure.
+For further information, see Complex needs: consent and disclosure.

-If a claimant is in immediate danger, we should contact the police and make a safeguarding referral.
+If a claimant is in immediate danger, we should contact the police and make a referral.

-When an issue of risk is identified, the concern and any support offered or action taken must be recorded so that anyone else supporting the claimant is aware of any complex needs.
+When an issue of risk is identified, the concern, any support offered and action taken must be fully recorded so that anyone else supporting the claimant is aware of any complex needs.

-Following an incident staff may need to be supported by talking through the incident with line managers and or other staff.
-Staff can be allowed time to reflect on the situation and to look after their own wellbeing.
+Following an incident, agents may need to be supported by talking through the incident with line managers and or other colleagues.
+They should be allowed time to reflect on the situation and to consider their own wellbeing.

-Maintaining role and personal boundaries
+Maintaining personal role and boundaries

-Agents need to understand what is expected of them, their role and limitations when dealing with a risk concern.
-This will protect them and the claimant and ensure a professional distance is maintained.
+Agents need to understand their role, what is expected of them and their limitations when dealing with a risk concern.
+This will protect them and the claimant and ensure that a professional distance is maintained.

-Agents need to be aware of the expert support available from partner organisations.
+Agents also need to be aware of the expert support available from partner organisations.
 This will allow them to respond to any concerns by signposting claimants quickly and appropriately.

-Refer to the, Standards of behaviour policy and procedures.
+For further information, see the standards of behaviour policy and procedures.